Joe Clarke (soccer)

-Joe "Joey" Clarke is an American former soccer defender and former college soccer coach.
+Joe "Joey" Clarke (born November 27, 1953) is an American former soccer defender and former college soccer coach.
 Clarke spent six seasons in the North American Soccer League and one in the Major Indoor Soccer League.
 He coached the Saint Louis Billikens and Washington University Bears.

 Player

 Youth and college

 Clarke grew up in St. Louis, Missouri and began playing soccer as a youth at St. Thomas More Elementary School.
 He attended McBride High School, but when the school closed between his junior and senior year, he moved to Normandy Senior High School, graduating in 1972.^{} Following his graduation from high school, Clarke entered Saint Louis University where he played on the Billiken's soccer team from 1972 to 1975.
 At the time, St. Louis was the dominant college soccer team.
 The Billikens won the 1972 and 1973 NCAA Men's Soccer Championship, falling to Howard University in the 1974 final.
 In 1975, Clarke's senior season, he earned third team All-Americana recognition.
 He graduated with a bachelor's degree in marketing in 1976.
 In 2009 Clarke was named as a defender to the St Louis University Half Century team.